cggh/scikit-allel/docs/index.rst

 ====================================================

-This package provides utility functions for working with large scale genetic variation data using numpy_, scipy_ and other Python scientific libraries.
+This package provides utility functions for working with large scale genetic variation data using numpy_, scipy_ and other established Python scientific libraries.

 This package is in an early stage of development, if you have any questions please email Alistair Miles <alimanfoo@googlemail.com>.